mozilla/policy-templates/docs/index.md

 }
 ```
 ### DisableProfileImport
-Disables the "Import data from another browser" option in the bookmarks window.
+Remove the ability to import data from other browers.

 **Compatibility:** Firefox 60, Firefox ESR 60\
 **CCK2 Equivalent:** N/A\